hanshaze/MS17-010-EternalBlue-WinXP-Win10/README.md

 ## Please Note: This is still Work in Progress!

 ## MS17-010-EternalBlue-WinXP-Win10
-EternalBlue Exploit Port to various Windows Versions from Windows XP SP2 - Windows 10Pro & Windows 2016
+EternalBlue Exploit Port to various Windows Versions from Windows XP SP2 - Windows 10 Pro & Windows 2016

 ### Things to be done
 * support Windows Versions later than Windows7